ioet/time-tracker-ui/README.md

 In general, you will need to have installed in your machine the following:
 - Git
 - Visual Studio code(most common) or your favourite editor
+- GPG
+- Git-crypt

+###Git-crypt

+You can install it by ruuning this command on linux `sudo apt-get install git-crypt`, for mac users `sudo port install git-crypt`.
+IMPORTANT: Windows users must install WSL to be able to install git-crypt.

+### GPG

+GPG is a encryption system used to create, import, export public and private keys; you can download it from here: https://gnupg.org/download/index.html.
+It can only work with a command shell but for Linux users, you can choose to work with <a href="https://apps.kde.org/kleopatra/" target="_blank">Kleopatra</a> if you feel confortable.

 ### Node.js